Free globularily generated double categories: The free globularily generated double category

-Given collections $X$ and $Y$, functions $s,t:X\to Y$ from $X$ to $Y$ and a sequence $x_1,...,x_n$ of elements of $X$, we will say that sequence $x_1,...,x_k$ is compatible with respect to pair of functions $s,t$ if equation $tx_{i+1}=sx_{i}$ is satisfied for every positive integer $i$ less than or equal to $k-1$.
-Equivalently, sequence $x_1,...,x_k$ is compatible with respect to pair $s,t$ if sequence $x_1,...,x_n$ is a composable sequence of morphisms in free category generated by $X$ with $s$ and $t$ as domain and codomain functions respectively.
-In this case, given a compatible sequence $x_1,...,x_k$ of elements of collection $X$, with respect to pair of functions $s,t$, we call any way of writing word $x_k...x_1$ following an admissible parenthesis pattern, an evaluation of sequence $x_1,...,x_k$.
-Equivalently, evaluations of a compatible sequence $x_1,...,x_k$ are different ways of writing word $x_k...x_1$ composing elements of sequence $x_1,...,x_k$ two by two in free category generated by $X$, with functions $s$ and $t$ as domain and codomain functions.
-For example, $(yx)$ is the only evaluation of a 2 term compatible sequence $x,y$ and $(x(yz)),((xy)z)$ are the two evaluations of a compatible 3 term compatible sequence $x,y,z$.
-We will write $X_{s,t}$ for collection of evaluations of finite sequences of elements of class $X$, compatible with respect to pair of functions $s,t$.
+Let $X$ and $Y$ be sets.
+Let $s,t:X\to Y$ be functions.
+Let $x_1,...,x_n$ be a sequence in $X$.
+We will say that $x_1,...,x_k$ is compatible with respect to $s$ and $t$ if the equation $tx_{i+1}=sx_{i}$ holds for every $1\leq i\leq k-1$.
+Equivalently, $x_1,...,x_k$ is compatible with respect to $s$ and $t$ if $x_1,...,x_n$ is a composable sequence of morphisms in the free category generated by $X$ with $s$ and $t$ as domain and codomain functions respectively.
+Given a compatible sequence $x_1,...,x_k$ in $X$, we call any way of writing the word $x_k...x_1$ following an admissible parenthesis pattern, an evaluation of $x_1,...,x_k$.
+Equivalently, the evaluations of a compatible sequence $x_1,...,x_k$ are different ways of writing the word $x_k...x_1$ composing elements of $x_1,...,x_k$ two by two in the free category generated by $X$, with $s,t$ as domain and codomain functions.
+For example, $(yx)$ is the only evaluation of the two term compatible sequence $x,y$ and $(x(yz)),((xy)z)$ are the two evaluations of the compatible three term sequence $x,y,z$.
+We will write $X_{s,t}$ for the set of evaluations of finite sequences of elements of $X$, compatible with respect to $s$ and $t$.